 Before 1985, horizontal drilling was relatively unpopular in the mining industry.
 The technique became prominent in 2010 in fossil fuel extraction due to the Austin Chalk Play in the United States.
 With improvements in technology, horizontal drilling is now considered an effective reservoir-development technique, helping also reduce the cost of oil and natural gas extraction around the world.

-- Horizontal drilling is preferred over vertical drilling due to its ability to access subsurface reservoirs that are not accessible from above.
+Horizontal drilling is preferred over vertical drilling due to its ability to access subsurface reservoirs that are not accessible from directly above.

 How Horizontal Drilling Works